jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 If you want to review and understand newly added XML configuration, stop the JBoss EAP server and open the  `EAP_HOME/standalone/configuration/standalone.xml` file.

-The following `servlet-security-quickstart` security-domain was added to the `security` subsystem.
+The following `servlet-security-quickstart` security-domain element was added to the `security` subsystem.

       	<security-domain name="servlet-security-quickstart" cache-type="default">
     	      <authentication>